pushkin-consortium/pushkin/docs/developers/contributions.md

 We welcome contributions of any scope.
 To facilitate a smooth integration into the main codebase, we generally require a few things:

-- **Updated relevant documentation:** Any pages in `/docs` affected by your contribution should be updated.
+- **Updates to relevant documentation:** Any pages in `/docs` affected by your contribution should be updated.
 If new pages are needed, please create them.
 For instance, if you're contributing a new experiment template, we would expect that you:
     - Add a documentation page to `/docs/exp-templates` with the format `exp-<my-exp-name>.md`.
     - Update the [mkdocs configuration file](https://github.com/pushkin-consortium/pushkin/blob/main/mkdocs.yml) so that your new page shows up in the site navigation bar.
     - Update the list of available templates in the [overview of experiment templates](../exp-templates/exp-templates-overview.md).